 Historical Café Changes

-The old (and always very cold) Fieldsend's greengrocer would eventually become a café but it changed hands something like three times in the 1990s, before its incarnation as Carolina's Italian Café and Delicatessen.
-Then it became the current 'Cinnamon Spice' Indian restaurant/take-away.
-With few cafes around at the time the Vicarage Tea Room by the old Post Office (now a house) was very popular until it abruptly closed around 2008-9.
-Its breakfast trade moved to the nearby Rose & Crown but that also fizzled out over time, with the pub changing hands several times, eventually to close down and become a legal business.
-Even with those closures, Penistone would never be short of food outlets for long as new ones were filling the gaps, as listed below.
+The old (and always very cold) Fieldsend's greengrocer eventually became a café but it changed hands something like three times in the 1990s, before its incarnation as Carolina's Italian Café and Delicatessen.
+Then it became the current 'Cinnamon Spice' Indian restaurant/take-away, and with a good reputation for authentic curries.
+With few cafes around at the time the Vicarage Tea Room by the old Post Office (now a dwelling) was popular until it abruptly closed around 2008-9.
+Its breakfast trade moved to the nearby Rose & Crown for a spell, soon to fizzle out with the pub changing hands several times, eventually to close down and become a legal/property business.
+Even with those closures, Penistone would never be short of food outlets as new ones filled the gaps, as listed below.

 SK's Café was very busy and opened seven days a week.
 Its proprietor (I've forgotten his name) would keep the customers amused with occasional min-quizzes, in among his rushing about.
-One of it's specials was a fish pie and peas.
+One of the specials was a fish pie and peas.
 The café could have continued but for a leg injury which made it increasingly difficult for him to carry on.
-He eventually had to give up working around 2011-2012.
+He eventually had to give up working around 2011 - 2012.

 Soon after J&B Antiques Shop had become established in the former Robinson's News corner shop, the 'Vintage Tea Room' was started next door, on Church Street (with an adjoining door), owned by the same people.
 After four successful years, in October 2017 both businesses were required to move out of the building, allegedly because of a rent hike.
 After a long delay and rumours of what it might become, builders moved in and two sides were combined into one, to open in September 2019 as 'The Vault' evening venue for food and drinks, and with a cellar bar and as a cafe in the daytime.
 It also provided early breakfasts at first but these were soon dropped.